alairock/lyrics/README.md

 # Lyrics
-Get an alert of the song you are currently playing (specifically scrobbling to last.fm)
+Get an alert of the song you are currently playing (specifically scrobbling to last.fm) MacOS Only!

 Show the name, artist, album and lyrics of currently playing track printed in your console where this is running

 ## Prereqs.
 This was written for Python 3.5.
-Mileage may vary in other versions
+Mileage may vary in other versions.
+MacOS required.
+Will not work with Linux or Windows.

 This uses the following modules:
  - pyobjc-core